opendatacube/datacube-ows/docs/style_howto_components.rst

 Scale Ranges: Controlling dynamic range
 ---------------------------------------

-What about the other part of that config - the ``scale_ranges`` part?
+What about the other part of that config - the ``scale_range`` part?
+The scale range specifices the value range of the input data that will be mapped to the output channel range (0-255).
 Let's try some other values and see what happens.

 Firstly, let's remind ourselves of our original RGB configuration and image: